"

 Here is a summary video from the Amoeba sisters about gene and chromosomal mutations.

-Case Study in mutations: Sickle Cell Anemia
+Case Study in Mutations: Sickle Cell Anemia

 Sickle cell anemia is a well-known example of a disease caused by a genetic mutation.
 It affects around 8 million people globally.
 The disease results from a missense mutation in the HBB gene, which encodes beta globin, a subunit of the hemoglobin protein responsible for carrying oxygen in red blood cells.